theNewDynamic/aba-icc/_cases-events/abu-garda-events-bahr-idriss-abu-garda.md

 ---

-The Office of the Prosecutor issued a sealed summons to appear for Abu Garda on May 7, 2009, which was unsealed on May 17, 2009.
+The Office of the Prosecutor issued a sealed summons for Abu Garda on May 7, 2009, which was unsealed on May 17, 2009.
 Charges against him were not confirmed on October 29, 2009.